platonic-io/detsys-testkit/demo/slides.md

 * Executor: receives messages from the scheduler and executes them against the system under test (SUT);

-* Injector: figures out which faults to inject;
+* Ldfi: figures out which faults to inject;

 * Checker: analyses the output of a test case execution and determines if it was a success or not.